 A lot of material can be found on the internet to do the same.
 The steps below are my attempt to present the best part of all the training material that I read on the subject, adapt it, adding it some glue (here with maven) and compile the whole into something that I hope will save you some time.

 Step 1: Install the cloudera training virtual machine

 Cloudera is really doing a great job at providing training material for hadoop.
 The most useful one in my opinion is their hadoop training virtual machine.
+Update: they changed a lot of things since that post was written, here is a better link for a training virtual machine (Thanks Karthick for letting me know that the old link was broken ).
 It provides a VMWare image of a Linux Ubuntu distribution with a pre-installed hadoop cluster in Pseudo-Distributed Mode.

 To install the VM on your computer, just follow their instructions, it is free (except if you’re on Mac) and very easy.
 The VM comes also with hadoop related tools already installed like hive and pig (it will probably be the subject of other posts).

 At the end of the installation, open the VMWare Player, start the cloudera VM (with training/training as user/pass) and you should get something like this:

 Step 2: Creating an “hadoop ready” project with maven

 Cloudera does provide some training projects already mounted in the eclipse installed in the VM but those projects contains several small errors (like missing dependencies).
 Even if those are very easily fixed, I describe here how to build your own project from scratch; it will give you a better basis in case you want to extend them and you’ll always be able to copy-paste the map-reduce functions of some interesting cloudera training projects into your own ones.